Zedjukez/CAI/README.md

-# Svelte + TS + Vite
+# COOKING ASSISTANT AI

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This setup prompts you with several buttons to create a recipe using chatgpt and simple instructions to make dinner with leftover food you have laying around in the house, this is my first time integrating a AI inside of a coding website.

 ## Recommended IDE Setup